 But break down the lease and legal compliance — and toss in myriad federal, state and local regulations and old-fashioned paperwork and human interaction — and some of the policies successful property owners follow can often lead to their biggest battles.

 “A lot of owners make the mistake of charging too much for wear and tear,” said Travis Bohling, vice president of the West for Mynd.
 “At the end of the lease, owners sometimes feel like all charges should be put back on the tenant.”

-Other obvious yet sometimes overlooked obligations toward clear and concise legal compliance involve a tenant’s right to privacy and enjoyment of the property; a landlord’s promise to provide a habitable and safe home; and avoiding discrimination and adhering ot the standards of the Fair Housing Act.
+Other obvious yet sometimes overlooked obligations toward clear and concise legal compliance involve a resident's right to privacy and enjoyment of the property; an owner's promise to provide a habitable and safe home; and avoiding discrimination and adhering to the standards of the Fair Housing Act.

 “All these topics can look the same from a global vantage point,” said Giles Imrie, vice president, corporate counsel for Mynd.
 “But variations can be onerous from state to state and present legal landmines for landlords.”

-Landlords must take steps to provide their tenants a secure and safe home, protected from dangerous conditions inside, and from intruders outside.
-While codes and regulations vary from state to state, property owners are required to take measures to protect tenants from mishaps like fire, falls and carbon monoxide poisoning.
+Owners must take steps to provide their residents a secure and safe home, protected from dangerous conditions inside, and from intruders outside.
+While codes and regulations vary from state to state, property owners are required to take measures to protect residents from mishaps like fire, falls and carbon monoxide poisoning.